Westburn, South Lanarkshire: Amenities

-Westburn has some recreational provision; there is a children's play area in the east of the village (on the site of the old row cottages), and this is also the location of the community centre where birthday parties, dance classes etc. can be booked.
+Westburn has some recreational provision; a children's play area is located in the east of the village (on the site of the old row cottages) adjacent to the local community hall where birthday parties, dance classes etc could be booked; the hall was damaged by flooding in 2020 and had still not re-opened by the end of 2025, at which time it had been placed up for sale by the local authority.
 There are other small play areas in the new housing estates, and a full-size grass football pitch at Peter Brownlee Park which is well used by children's teams (an adjacent red blaes pitch is not in use although it has floodlights and some perimeter fencing).

 The Clyde Walkway runs alongside the river to the north of Westburn, although at that point it is simply a muddy track, and National Cycle Route 75 runs through the south side of the village offering a safe bicycle route towards Glasgow (it is less safe in the other direction towards Uddingston which involves busy country roads with some inclines and blind bends).
-The Scotkart facility is also an option, albeit this is an expensive hobby – a popular informal alternative in the area is the riding of quad and motocross bikes through the nearby fields.
+The Scotkart facility is also nearby, albeit this is an expensive hobby – a popular informal alternative in the area is the riding of quad and motocross bikes through the nearby fields.

 Other amenities are somewhat lacking in the village.
 There are no schools or nurseries (there is a facility known as Westburn Nursery, but this is actually in the Circuit neighbourhood closer to central Cambuslang); however a large nondenominational primary school and nursery in Newton opened in 2017, and a standalone nursery in that area, Millburn ELC, opened in late 2020.
 The local Catholic school, St Charles' Primary, is also in Newton.